 Feb 25

 acousticIf you’re in a musical rut and need to change your tune here’s a list of my all-time 50 favorite singer/songwriters.
 I’ve linked to a live clip that’s a good representative song for each artist.
-Disclaimer: this list is HUGELY skewed towards male singers (in fact there’s only one female on the list).
+Disclaimer: this list is HUGELY skewed towards male singers (in fact there’s only one female on the list) plus, yes I play myself and of course dig my own music so I’m on there.
 If you have any good suggestions to balance out this list with the female gender, please make recommendations.
 I’ve just rarely found female singers that I connect with.
 But I’m sure there are great ones out there – add them in the comments if you have suggestions!

 Joe Purdy